Crafting In-context Examples according to LMs' Parametric Knowledge: Results for Answer Ordering Strategies

-\paragraph{Varying Base LMs} Throughout our experiments, we use Llama2 13B model as our LM.
-Would our conclusions hold for other LMs?
-We conduct a few experiments on OPT 13B \cite{Zhang2022OPTOP} to investigate this.
-With respect to following the ordering strategy of in-context examples (Section~\ref{sec5_1}, \ref{sec5_2}), we find that the results hold for OPT LLM model as well.
-However, the end task performance results are somewhat mixed.
-Overall, we find that ordering between answers will bring significant differences in end task performance \textbf{only} when model exhibit sufficient parametric knowledge of subset of answers, and the number of answers getting reordered are larger.

-To measure the amount of parametric knowledge for each dataset for each LM, we plot the perplexity of individual answer in train examples with respect to two language models in Figure \ref{fig:viz_lxo}.
-Two models exhibit similar knowledge for QUEST, however OPT shows a wider range of perplexities, especially for answers that have low perplexity on Llama2.
-OPT does not seem to have similar level of parametric knowledge for QAMPARI or AmbigQA datasets, resulting in substantially higher average perplexity number.
-We observe consistent results of end task performance on QUEST dataset but the results are mostly random on AmbigQA and QAMPARI dataset (see Table \ref{tab:opt_quest}, full results reported in Table \ref{tab:opt} in the appendix).
+For OPT model, we observe \textsc{Greedy} and \textsc{Perplexity} show improved performance through gains in recall for QUEST dataset but the results are mostly random on other datasets (Table \ref{tab:opt} in the appendix).
+We plot the perplexity of individual answer in train examples with respect to two models in Figure \ref{fig:viz_lxo}.
+Overall, we find that Llama2 contains more factual knowledge than OPT, resulting in higher end task performance.
+Two models exhibit similar knowledge for QUEST as they strongly correlate, however OPT shows a wider range of perplexities on other datasets, especially for answers that have low perplexity on Llama2.
+We hypothesize carefully ordering between answers will bring significant changes in end task performance \textbf{only} when model exhibits sufficient parametric knowledge of subset of answers.
 When the model is not familiar enough with the gold answers in in-context examples, knowledge-aware answer ordering might have limited effectiveness.